alfador/anfo/README.txt

 have to enter your username/password in order to fetch your ratings from the site.
 Remaking the whole database should take several minutes, and you should only do it once in a long while (since it puts strain on anfo's servers).
+'update_favorites' scrapes your favorites list, which can be done after the initial call to 'remake_all'.

 -Proper query syntax:
 At the 'anfo> ' prompt, queries take the form of 'query (command)'